terrylinooo/githuber-md/README.txt

 - At the first, backup your data, we are not guarantee things work as expected.
 - Turn off other Markdown plugins, because the similar plugins might do the same things when submitting your posts, may have some syntax conversion issues between Markdown and HTML.

+== Installation ==

+1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Go to the Githuber MD menu in Plugins and set your Markdown options.

 == Features ==

 Features For Markdown